ducanhtranptit/Eazy-shop/README.md

 The application is accessible through web browsers, offering a seamless user experience across various devices.

-_With the Grocery Store Management Web App, you can streamline your store management process, provide better service to customers, and optimize your business performance._
+_With the Eazy Shop App, you can streamline your store management process, provide better service to customers, and optimize your business performance._

 ## Getting Started